konklone/fisacourt/README.md

 ### Watching the Foreign Intelligence Surveillance Court

-This project "watches" [the public docket of the FISC](http://www.uscourts.gov/uscourts/courts/fisc/index.html), and alerts the public and the administrator through tweets, emails, and texts upon any changes.
+This project "watches" [the public docket of the FISC](http://www.fisc.uscourts.gov/), and upon any changes, alerts the public and the administrator through tweets, emails, and text messages.

-More specifically, it is a small Ruby script that downloads the FISC's public docket and compares it against the last time it was run.
+It is a small Ruby script that downloads the FISC's public docket and compares it against the last time it was run.
 If there are changes, any configured alert mechanisms (such as SMS or Twitter) will fire.

 To use it, you should have a computer available that can automatically run the script every few minutes, all day throughout the day.